Dr Muzzazzi reviews the Post-Graduate Program in Paediatric Nutrition

-Dr. Muzzazzi is a Pediatric and Child Health Specialist, Pediatric Hematology, Oncology Fellow, and a Board Member of NNIA as of January 2022.
-He completed NNI’s Post-Graduate Program in Pediatric Nutrition (PGPN), a global program designed to promote high quality educational engagement with Health Care Professionals (HCP) that can be integrated in clinical practice.
+Dr. Muzzazzi is a Paediatric and Child Health Specialist, Paediatric Hematology, Oncology Fellow, and a Board Member of NNIA as of January 2022.
+He completed NNI’s Post-Graduate Program in Paediatric Nutrition (PGPN), a global program designed to promote high quality educational engagement with Health Care Professionals (HCP) that can be integrated in clinical practice.
 He shares his opinion of the program, and explains how it has benefitted him in practice:

 The program is online-based, which made it convenient to access remotely and at any time.
 I completed one module each month, for 7 months to complete the program.
 Each module required about 45 minutes of focused work, and included an assessment, requiring a 70% pass rate.
 Upon completion, I received a certificate confirming my certification.
 I covered the following modules in the program: